AccelerationConsortium/ac-microcourses/docs/courses/hello-world/overview.md

 ``` -->

 ![](./clslab-light.gif)
-*Schematic diagram of the "Hello World" demo using LEDs, a light sensor, and a microcontroller.*
+*Animated schematic diagram of the "Hello World" demo: A microcontroller controls the LEDs and reads sensor data.
+The difference between the target color and the measured color is fed into an adaptive experimentation algorithm, and the process repeats itself.*

 ## 🔑 Recommended Prerequisites <!-- alternative: ✅ -->